-In 1995, the General Assembly of North Carolina passed House Bill 6 (Appendix L) granting additional local management of funds flexibility to Local Education Agencies (LEAs).
+In 1995, the General Assembly of North Carolina passed House Bill 6 (Appendix H) granting additional local management of funds flexibility to Local Education Agencies (LEAs).
 As a result, Categorical "Vocational" months of employment were collapsed into a new funding allotment referenced as Central Office Administration.
 The State Board adopted new funding formulas providing a dollar amount (not a position allotment) and legislated that "no Central Office Administration could be paid from categorical programs."
 For CTE, this means no state categorical PRC 013 CTE months of employment can be used for Central Office Administration of CTE.
 The legislation stated that the State Board would adopt policy to establish purposes for which consolidated funds could be used.
 The Board stated that the use of these funds "shall conform to appropriate federal requirements."
-Appendix J - CTE Administrators Job Description
+Refer to the NC CTE Administrator's Moodle for the most current CTE Administrator's Job Description.